TheActualPJ/SimpleTP/README.md

 # SimpleTP
-SimpleTP is a Minecraft paper plugin
+SimpleTP is a Minecraft plugin that adds homes and teleport systems, you can download it on Modrinth.